The Best American Samoa Beaches for Swimming, Snorkelling, Scenery and Fun in the Sun

 For tips about respecting Samoan customs, check out our guide, American Samoan Etiquette: American Samoa Customs & Traditions.

-2.Avaio Beach (Two Dollar Beach) Avaio Beach/Two Dollar Beach (Pago Pago & Tutuila)
+2.Lua Tala Beach/Two Dollar Beach (Pago Pago & Tutuila)

-Famously known as "Two Dollar Beach" (although entry fees have risen to the standard US$5), this well-maintained stretch of sand features a charming little islet connected to the mainland by a natural sandbar, creating an incredibly scenic backdrop that's perfect for photography.
+Famously known as Two Dollar Beach (though entry is ironically US$5), this picturesque stretch of sand boasts a charming islet connected to the mainland by a natural sandbar, creating an incredibly scenic backdrop that's perfect for photography.
+As the only beach on the east side of the island, it offers pristine, clean waters ideal for swimming, particularly during high tide when water levels are at their best.

-Tucked away between Amanave and Cape Taputapu, Palagi Beach offers one of Tutuila's most secluded coastal experiences, accessible only by those willing to venture off the beaten path.
+Tucked away between 'Amanave and Cape Taputapu, Palagi Beach offers one of Tutuila's most secluded coastal experiences, accessible only by those willing to venture off the beaten path.

 The name palagi (meaning "white person" in Samoan) hints at this beach's historical significance (or perhaps the only people crazy enough to venture to this beach).

-And yes, getting there is half the adventure: you can either follow faint trails above the shoreline or wade along the reef at low tide for 10-15 minutes past Amanave village.
+And yes, getting there is half the adventure: you can either follow faint trails above the shoreline or wade along the reef at low tide for 15 minutes past 'Amanave village.
 In our experience, you have to do a bit of both, so low tide generally tends to be better.

 It's worth the effort, however, as the real treasure lies at this incredibly scenic beach where there's a snorkelling pool near the offshore islet and seabirds nesting.
 However, exercise caution when snorkelling near the passage by the islet, as currents can be unpredictable.